microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/teamsappdashboardcardbotconfiguration.md

 ---
 title: "teamsAppDashboardCardBotConfiguration resource type"
-description: "Represents a configuration for the dashboard card's bot of a teamsApp."
+description: "Represents the bot configuration for a dashboard card in a Teams App"
 author: "ashish-goel"
 ms.localizationpriority: medium
 ms.prod: "microsoft-teams"